-At the time of this writing, River is one month short of being two years old and holds 3 titles.
-One each in obedience, rally and tracking.
-She has two legs of the three required for the next levels in obedience and rally and is preparing for the next level in tracking at a trial in a couple of months.
-She has achieved four high in class, one second place, and two third place finishes.
+At the time of this writing, River just turned two years old and holds 5 titles.
+Two in obedience, two in rally and one in tracking.
+She is currently preparing for the next level in tracking at a trial next month and after that she will continue progressing in all three.
+She has achieved five high in class, two second places, and one third place finish.
 She also recently acquired a high in trial.
 Not bad for a mutt, eh?
 Most people don’t realize that this is an option for their mixed breed or unregistered dogs.
 The CKC has a Canine Companion Number (CCN) program that allows these dogs to compete along with the purebred dogs.

 Why am I bragging up my dog?
 To encourage you.
 It isn’t hard to achieve, it just takes commitment and you most likely need an outlet for your dog anyway.
 Competition can be fun and it is easier than you think.
 If you need help, I teach competitive obedience and rally obedience classes that start from the ground up.
 Contact me to book your consult today!